Angular2Guy/MovieManager/README.md

 In the postgresql.sh file are the commands to pull and run Postgresql in a Docker image locally.
 To build a Jar with Postgresql setup build it with 'mvnw clean install -Ddocker=true'.
 In Eclipse the maven profile 'standalone-postgresql' has to be activated and a run/debug configuration with the VM parameter '-Dspring.profiles.active=prod' has to started.
 The database will be initialized by Liquibase.
 The Liquibase scripts are setup with preconditions that the tables/sequences/indexes are only created if they do not exist.

 ## Kubernetes setup
 In the helm directory is a kubernetes setup to run the moviemanager project with minikube.
 The Helm chart deployes the postgres database and the moviemanager with the needed parameters to run.
+It uses the resource limit support of Jdk 16 to limit memory.
+Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.

 ## Movie import
 To import movies a key needs to be provided at signin.
 To get such a key according to this [Faq](https://www.themoviedb.org/faq/api)